Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Stage two: risk offsetting

-The first term represents the cumulative fee revenue paid by noise LTs, while the second and third terms correspond to the mark-to-market value of the LP’s liquidity position valued using the CEX price.
+The first term on the right-hand side of~\eqref{eq:wealth DEX} represents the cumulative fee revenue generated by noise LTs, as determined by their stage-three best response~\eqref{eq:Pi} to the liquidity level $\kappa$.
+The second and third terms correspond to the marked-to-market value of the LP's liquidity position, evaluated at the fundamental price $F_t$.

+\paragraph{CEX holdings.} The LP also trades the risky asset on the CEX.
+The LP begins with an initial inventory $Q_0 = -Y_0$ in the CEX and initial cash holdings $\tilde X_0 = 0$ in the reference asset $X$.

+\begin{remark} For simplicity, we assume that the LP begins with a CEX position $Q_0 = -Y_0 = -h(F_0,\kappa)$, which offsets the initial DEX inventory.
+This normalisation simplifies comparative statics of performance and risk across different model primitives by eliminating initial net exposure.
+Our results extend to alternative initial inventory or cash without altering the main economic mechanisms.
+In particular, if the LP starts with a CEX position that deviates from $-Y_0$, then replicating the DEX position requires building a position close to $-Y_0$ in the CEX first, which incurs additional trading costs.
+This strengthens the incentive of LPs to reduce liquidity supply in anticipation of higher costs, and reinforces the results described below. \end{remark}

+In contrast to the discrete liquidity adjustments in the DEX at times $0$ and $T$, trading in the CEX occurs continuously.
+Let $\nu_t$ denote the LP's trading rate in the risky asset at time $t$.\footnote{Formally, we consider trading strategies $\nu$ from the admissible set $\mathcal A_2$ of $\mathbb F$-progressively measurable processes satisfying $\mathbb E\left[\int_0^T |\nu_t|^2, dt\right] < \infty$.} The resulting inventory process $Q_t^\nu$ evolves according to\footnote{The superscript $\nu$ indicates that the process $Q_t^\nu$ depends on the LP's trading activity.}

+In contrast to the extant literature, which assumes costless replication when characterising LP returns, we assume that the CEX has finite liquidity.
+As a result, trades are not executed at the fundamental price $F_t$.
+Instead, trading incurs an execution cost that increases with trading intensity.
+Specifically, the LP faces a linear price impact in the trading rate $\nu_t$.
+This cost captures the expense of walking the book in a limit order market or, the deterioration of quoted prices when trading large volumes in over-the-counter markets.
+In our model, the execution price at time $t$ is given by $F_t + \eta\,\nu_t$, where $\eta > 0$ is a cost parameter that measures CEX liquidity.
+Accordingly, the LP's cash position $\tilde X_t^\nu$ in the reference asset evolves as $\diff \tilde X_t^\nu = -\left(F_t+\eta\,\nu_t\right)\,\nu_t\,dt\,.$

+\begin{remark} Our model assumes that the LP's trading activity in the CEX incurs instantaneous execution costs but does not affect the midprice.
+This corresponds to a setting in which the LP's trades are small relative to overall CEX market activity, so that liquidity replenishes instantaneously and prices are not persistently impacted.
+In practice, if the DEX were sufficiently large, LP trades could generate persistent price impact.
+Appendix~\ref{sec:transient} extends the model to incorporate transient price impact and analyse how this modifies the risk-offsetting problem. \end{remark}